jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99 - leftovers.md

 - I'm one of them.
 I'm a lone politics, history, and philosophy geek who spends his days thinking about what's coming next in the story of civilization.
 With Firefox, Project Gutenberg, YouTube, and Wikipedia I can do my own research.
 With Markdown, VS Code, and Ghost I can write, design, and host my own work.
 With Word and Figma I can collaborate with world-class illustrators and writers to make it better.
 This book is a byproduct of your own ecosystem.
 - Open-source isn't perfect.
 People are dicks, projects die off, politics gets involved.
 But that's humanity.
 Open-source works because it gives us freedom, which is the only way human virtues like accountability, ingenuity, and work-ethic flourish.

+## Prologue PC Gamer

+I helped clean office buildings as kid.
+Kind of, I just picked up the garbages and blue-bins before reading PC Gamer.
+Years later when working at a big office, the cleaners were short staffed.
+Management spent many hours meeting about the "garbage problem".
+It was funny, if it wasn't another example of the bad story of modern management addiction to petty problems.

+Using today's software and open-source philosophy work becomes a good story.
+People are free to come and go, so each project has to have a clear purpose.
+All problems, communication, and contributions are in the open, peole can assess where their character is best needed.
+Free, empowered, peope work have made made tools like Firefox, Linux, and Wikipedia.

 ## Tesla